TinoMuzambi/CleanNext.jsBoilerplate/README.md

    A TypeScript Next.js boilerplate which is an amalgamation of the `with-typescript-mongodb` and `with-typescript-sass` branches.

 9. **with-eslint**
    There are `with eslint` versions of all the boilerplates above.
+These branches just have a stock eslint configuration obtained by running `npx next lint` and choosing the `strict` option.
 Just add `-eslint` to the branch name to get the respective branches.